tidy-finance/website/docs/30_beta.md

 ```
 Compared to previous chapters, we introduce `slider` [@slider] for sliding window functions, and `furrr` [@furrr] to apply mapping functions in parallel.

-## Estimating beta using monthly returns
+## Estimating Beta using Monthly Returns

-The estimation procedure is based on a rolling-window estimation where we may use either monthly or daily returns and different window lengths.
+The estimation procedure is based on a rolling-window estimation, where we may use either monthly or daily returns and different window lengths.
 First, let us start with loading the monthly CRSP data from our `SQLite`-database introduced in the previous Chapters 2-4.\index{Data!CRSP}\index{Data!Fama-French factors}

 ```r